jindrichmynarz/dissertation/parts/tensor_factorization.md

 decompositions are possible because most tensors have latent structure

 Tensor factorization is inefficient if data contains a lot of strongly connected graph components.
-Decomposition addresses high dimensionality and sparsity.
+Decomposition addresses high dimensionality and sparseness.

 tensor decompositions for learning latent variable models matrices $R$ are low-rank matrix approximations